The Journal is published online only. The frequency of releases is 4 times a year.

 Revenue Sources

-The publication of the journal is financed at the expense of the founding organizations, at the expense of the publisher, the publication of promotional materials.
+The publication of the journal is financed by the funds of the founding organizations, by the publisher, and by the publication of advertising materials.

 Use of artificial intelligence

-The reviewer is obliged to evaluate the expediency of using the recommendations of Neuroassistant.
-The editor is obliged to indicate in the final version of the article that services based on artificial intelligence were used in the preparation of the article for publication.
+The reviewer and editor of the Baikal Medical Journal receive a summary report on the author’s use of the NeuroAssistant services.
+The reviewer is obliged to assess the appropriateness of using the NeuroAssistant recommendations.
+The editor must indicate in the final version of the article that artificial intelligence-based services were used in preparing the article for publication.

-Only a human can interpret the results of the Neuroassistent services and make a decision on the appropriateness of the proposed corrections and additions.
+Only a human can interpret the results of the NeuroAssistant services and decide on the appropriateness of the proposed corrections and additions.

-Under no circumstances may the Neuroassistant be listed as the author of an article.
-The author, reviewer and editor may, but are not obliged to accept all suggested corrections and additions by the Neuroassistant.
+The NeuroAssistant may not under any circumstances be indicated as the author of the article.
+The author, reviewer, and editor may, but are not obligated to, accept all corrections and additions proposed by the NeuroAssistant.
+The author, reviewer, and editor are responsible for the use of corrections and additions proposed by the NeuroAssistant.

 Research Data Sharing Policy